twanasselbergs/the-movie-database/README.md

 ## Overview

-The Movie DB is a mock project for an internship.
-It's built using React Native and the Fetch API.
+The Movie DB is a mock project.
+It's built using React Native and gets movie data from The Movie DB using the Fetch API.

 ## Author(s)